Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

 Regarding a query clause as a hypergraph, the \textbf{Q-Sep} procedure is a process of `cutting the branches off' the hypergraph.
-Interestingly, the \textbf{Q-Sep} procedure handles query clauses closely to the GYO-reduction in \cite{G79,YO79,GST84}.
-Using the notion of cyclic queries~\cite{BFMY83}, the GYO-reduction identifies cyclic conjunctive queries by recursively removing branches, viz.~the so-called `ears', in the hypergraph of the queries.
-This method reduces a conjunctive query to an empty formula if the query is acyclic, otherwise the query is cyclic.
-By the definition of query clauses, an `ear' is the surface literal containing both isolated variables and chained variables, which is separated from the query clause using the \textbf{Q-Sep} procedure.
-Hence, the \textbf{Q-Sep} procedure can be regarded as an implementation of the GYO-reduction with respect to query clauses: \emph{if a query clause can be separated into guarded clauses, then, that query clause is acyclic, otherwise it is cyclic}.
+Interestingly, this procedure handles query clauses like the GYO-reduction in \cite{G79,YO79,GST84}.
+Using the notion of cyclic queries~\cite{BFMY83}, the GYO-reduction identifies cyclic conjunctive queries by recursively removing branches, viz.,~`ears' in the hypergraph of the queries.
+This method reduces a conjunctive query to an empty formula if the query is acyclic, otherwise, the query is cyclic.
+In our definition, an `ear' is the surface literal containing both isolated variables and chained variables, and it is separated from the query clause using the \textbf{Q-Sep} procedure.
+Hence, the \textbf{Q-Sep} procedure can be regarded as an implementation of the GYO-reduction: \emph{if a query clause can be separated into guarded clauses, then, that query clause is acyclic, otherwise it is cyclic}.
 However, the \textbf{Sep} rule, which is the basis of the \textbf{Q-Sep} procedure, is more general than the GYO-reduction as its applicability is for any first-order clause.
 The fact that an acyclic conjunctive query is expressible as a guarded formula is also reflected in \cite{FFG02,GLS03}.